pimkievee/Database-Blog/README.md

 - Step 4: Create two S3 Buckets and set one of these as static website.

-- Step 5: Download or clone project definition from `Clarusway` repo on Github
+- Step 5: Download or clone project definition from `Hope` repo on Github

 - Step 6: Prepare your Github repository

 - Step 7: Prepare a userdata to be utilized in Launch Template

-- Step 8: Write RDS, S3 in settings file given by Clarusway Fullstack Developer team
+- Step 8: Write RDS, S3 in settings file given by Hope Fullstack Developer team

 - Step 9: Create NAT Instance in Public Subnet